LOTN: CHARACTER GUIDE

 A divine warrior, neither angel nor man, summoned through the Hero Prayer to confront overwhelming evil.
 Known across cultures by many names, he appears wielding different sacred weapons depending on era and place.
 Bound by universal law, Kharos exists solely to destroy monsters and protect humanity.

-Episodes:15, 16, 21, 22, 53-55, 68
+Episodes: 15, 16, 21, 22, 53-55, 68

 Before the dawn of man, a race of parasitic aliens, lost in the furthest reaches of the cosmos, crashed in what’s now Central Africa.
 With no way home, no chance at rescue, three voyagers survived, subsisting on the warm-blooded creatures that would eventually evolve into mankind.
-As civilization grew, the parasites retreated into the shadows, and through a process of simple transfusion, created others like them, giving rise to the myth of creatures that stalk the night -- the Vampire.
+As civilization grew, the parasites retreated into the shadows, and through a process of simple transfusion, created others like them, giving rise to the myth of creatures that stalk the night -- Vampires.
 Quietly moving through history, the blood of the three spread like wildfire.
-But as with strength in numbers, comes a lust for power, pitting brood against brood, eventually igniting civil war.
+But as with strength in numbers, would come a lust for power, pitting brood against brood, eventually igniting civil war.
 Blinded over the fight for the blood of man, hidden in their heritage is a key to unlocking the end of times.

 Elizabeth Jovan (Ezath)